 Additional field investigations may be required as the data is developed during the implementation of the site investigation.
 Conditions that would warrant additional investigation include data gaps, further delineation of groundwater or soil contamination, or additional data necessary to evaluate or determine the effectiveness of a potential remedial alternative technology.

-If additional investigation is required, a supplemental work plan may be prepared and submitted to the NYSDEC for review and approval for implementation during the course of this site investigation.
-If supplemental investigation is meant to further the determinations presented in the Remedial Action Work Plan (RAWP), this information may be provided in this later submittal.
+If additional investigation is required, a supplemental work plan will be prepared and submitted to the NYSDEC for review and approval for implementation during the course of this site investigation.